butler54/butler54.github.io/docs/blog/posts/validated-demos.md

             - /secrets
 ```

-In the case of my pipelines it requests a `storageclass` by name in the pipeines Helm chart. `storageclasses` typically have different names across different cloud providers which means we need provider specific overrides.
+In the case of my pipelines it requests a `storageclass` by name in the pipelines Helm chart. `storageclasses` typically have different names across different cloud providers which means we need provider specific overrides.
 The validated patterns operator provides a framework where a combination of `clusterGroup`, cloud provider and OpenShift version.
 This gives you value files of the format:

 - `values-global.yaml` default applies everywhere,